vy8w/Image-Classification-System/README.md

 ### 📖 Overview
-This project is an AI-powered waste classification system designed to identify and categorize waste into six different types using a machine learning model.
+This project is an AI-powered waste classification system designed to identify and categorize waste into five different types using a machine learning model.
 By leveraging TensorFlow, OpenCV, and Arduino, this system can classify waste in real time and control hardware components like servo motors for automated sorting.